Drakkar-Software/OctoBot-Blog/2023-03-trading-using-chat-gpt.md

 # ChatGPT in your OctoBot
-In OctoBot 0.4.47, we added a new evalutor: the `GPTEvaluator`.
+In OctoBot 0.4.47, we added a new evaluator: the `GPTEvaluator`.
 This evaluator can be used like any other evaluator in the `DailyTradingMode`.

-When enabled, it will automatically ask ChatGPT about is opinion on every traded pair, on each timeframe.
+When enabled, it will automatically ask ChatGPT about is opinion on every traded pair, on each time frame.

 The type of data given to ChatGPT can be configured: the value of the asset price or different kind of technical evaluator can be sent to ChatGPT for it to make its opinion.